AppFair/appfair.github.io/index.md

 Since the `App Fair.app` app is not "notarized", you will need to first launch it by command-clicking the app and then selecting the "Open…" menu item.
 This will have to be done *twice*, both times accepting the warning about launching an un-notarized app.

-Note that once you have installed and launched the `App Fair.app` a first time, subsequent updates will take place via the App Fair itself, and you will no longer need to perform any special steps to launch the app.
+Note that once you have installed and launched `App Fair.app` the first time, subsequent updates will take place via the App Fair itself, and you will no longer need to perform any special steps to launch the app.

 Apps that are installed by **App Fair.app** are placed in `/Applications/App Fair/`.
-They can be un-installed using the catalog app itself, or they can be removed using the standard macOS method of dragging it into the trash.
+They can be un-installed using the catalog app itself, or they can be removed using the standard macOS method of dragging the app icon into the trash.

 ## The App Fair for App Developers